samuelroland/dme/docs/paradigm-implementation-report.typ

 - `search` responsible for Markdown indexing and search
 - `export` responsible for PDF export (not implemented)

-Then we use this library in another crate setup by Tauri,
+Then we use this library in the desktop app which is separated in 2 main parts
+1. The frontend (`app/src`), is the VueJS application written in TypeScript
+1. The backend (`app/src-tauri`) in Rust using Tauri.
+It defines some commands (some functions accessible by the frontend code) using the core library.

 == Implementation